top of page

 The coat of arms of this stamp shows an arm, the hand holding a sword, emerging from a cloud.
 We can't see a sleeve covering the arm, which means that, in this case, the arm is "proper".
 Proper means that it is depicted in its natural color.
 The hand emerging from a cloud might represent divine justice or strength granted by God.
 (Ai)

-Dextrochere mouvant d'une nuee
+Dextrochere mouvant d'une nuee.

-Armoiries d'Azur, dextrochere de carnation mouvant d'une nuee
+Armoiries d'Azur, dextrochere de carnation mouvant d'une nuee.

-Arms, dextrochere mouvant d'une nuee
+cachet, dextrochere de carnation mouvant d'une nuee.

 This stamp belonged to a member of the Desmarets family, the Marquis of Maillebois.
 Genealogical research can be fascinating and provides valuable insights into historic noble families.
 The round shield in this engraving suggests that this stamp belonged to a lady of the Marquis of Maillebois' family, possibly Madeleine Béchameil de Nointel, who was married to the 2nd Marquis of Maillebois, Nicolas Desmarets (1648–1721).
 Together, they had five sons and six daughters, so the stamp may have been passed down through one of them.
 However, I personally find it very unlikely that it could have survived for 300 years.
 So, the stamp could have also belonged to Louise Marie Emmanuelle de Tourzel d'Alègre, who married Jean-Baptiste II, Marshal of Maillebois and 3rd Marquis of Maillebois (1682–1762).
 She was the youngest daughter of Marquis Yves V of Allègre.
 When she married Jean-Baptiste-François Desmarets, Marquis of Maillebois, she became the Marquise of Maillebois.
 Together, they had one son and three daughters.
 Another possibility is that this stamp belonged to Marie-Madeleine de Voyer d'Argenson, who was married to Yves-Marie Desmarets, the 4th Marquis of Maillebois and Marshal of France (1715–1792).
 Yves-Marie was initially referred to as the Count of Maillebois.

-Blason Desmarets
+Desmarets sceau.

 Seal stamp with the Desmarets coat of arms.